eike0815/eike0815/README.md

 **About Me**
-I’m becoming a developer who loves coding in Python and  exploring new technologies.
+I’m a backend-developer who loves coding in Python and  exploring new technologies.
 I enjoy solving problems and learning along the way.

 ---